j-blackwell/pages/README.md

   - Asset Condition Modelling - Utilities
   - Document Classification  - Aiimi Labs R&D

 I always have a focus beyond day-to-day delivery and have helped introduce good practices and work accelerators whilst on my projects.
+During my project work, I have implemented a testing framework to improve data quality and a module to create a relational data model in Analysis Services using the bespoke data catalogue.
 Outside of my day-to-day role, I have also, been involved with:

 - Green initiative (2019-present)